ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/observability/observe-ballerina-programs.md

 ## Provide observability in Ballerina

 Metrics, distributed tracing, and logging are key methods that reveal the internal state of the system to provide observability.
-Ballerina achieves full observability by exposing itself to various external systems through three methods: monitoring metrics such as request count and response time statistics, performing distributed tracing, and analyzing logs.
+Ballerina becomes fully observable by exposing itself to external systems via all three methods: supporting monitoring metrics (such as request count and response time statistics), distributed tracing, and log analysis.

 Ballerina services and any client connectors are observable by default.
 HTTP/HTTPS and SQL client connectors use semantic tags to make tracing and metrics monitoring more informative.